mik-laj/discovery-api/gen_data/release_notes_md/composer_docs_release_notes.md

   * Reduced the amount of non-informative logs thrown by the environment in Composer 1.10.6.
   * Improved the syncing procedure for env_var.json in Airflow 1.10.9 (it should no longer throw "missing file:" errors).
   * Airflow-worker and airflow-scheduler will no longer throw "missing env_var.json" errors in Airflow 1.10.6.
-  * Added validation in the v1 API to provide meaningful error messages when creating an environment with domain restricted sharing.

 ##  July 30, 2020